tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/get-azure-active-directory-token.md

 ---

 # Get an Azure Active Directory (Azure AD) token
-See [Authenticate from an application](https://docs.microsoft.com/azure/service-bus-messaging/authenticate-application#authenticate-from-an-application) for a quick overview of getting an Azure Active Directory (Azure AD) token.
+see [Authenticate from an application](get-azure-active-directory-token.md) for a quick overview of getting an Azure Active Directory (Azure AD) token.
 This article give you an example of getting an AAD token that you can use to send messages to a Service Bus namespace.
 It uses the **Postman** tool for testing purposes.

 ## Prerequisites